SamLBuck/Event-Bingo/infrastructure/infrastructure-readme.md

 ### Properties needed for all projects

 * **awsProfile**:  the name of an AWS profile containing an AWS *access key* and *secret access key*.
 Information about creating an AWS profile with the required information can be found in the [HSI Project Docmentation](https://faculty.hope.edu/mcfall/courses/481/documentation/index.html).
-The credentials can be found in the appropriate folder within [this Google Drive folder](https://drive.google.com/drive/folders/1y0TXEoYMPLFyO8qalsXcuwupME8MEccj?usp=drive_link)
+The credentials can be found a Google Drive Folder for the project that should be shared with the project team members.
 * **accountId**:  the account ID for the AWS account associated with the account.
-This information can also be found in the appropriate folder within [this Google Drive folder](https://drive.google.com/drive/folders/1y0TXEoYMPLFyO8qalsXcuwupME8MEccj?usp=drive_link)
+This information can also be found in Google Drive folder for the project.
 * **applicationName**:  the value for this property should be a descriptive name for the project, with no spaces or special characters.
 It will be used to build names for the various AWS artifacts.
 * **sslCertificateARN**:  the unique AWS identifier for the SSL certificate associated with the project.
-Instructions for creating this certificate are available as part of the [HSI Project Documentation](https://faculty.hope.edu/mcfall/courses/481/documentation/index.html)
-* **
+The value should be available in the Google Drive folder for the project.

 ### Specifying which AWS resources to deploy
 Currently the project template supports the AWS resource types described below.